gitcommitshow/open-engineering-metrics/README.md

 ## Setup guide : From data collection to transformation to visualization

-### 1. Set up a database
+### 1. Set up a Postgres database
-You can set up any database and configure to use with this project.
-If you don't have any central data warehouse set up for all your organization data, the recommended method with the least changes required would be to set up a Postgres database.
-The easiest way to do this is via a serverless instance of [Neondb](https://neon.tech/github), the free tier is enough for this project.
+If you don't have any central data warehouse set up for all your organization data, the recommended method with the least changes and maintenance required would be to set up a serverless instance of [Neondb](https://neon.tech/github), the free tier is enough for this project.

-### 2. Set up data collection
+### 2. Set up data collection from GitHub

 - The recommended method to collect data is via [RudderStack](http://github.com/rudderlabs/rudder-server), a Customer Data Platform.
 You may either self-host it or use the free tier of [RudderStack Cloud](https://www.rudderstack.com/docs/get-started/rudderstack-cloud/) which is enough for this use case.
 - Once the RudderStack is set up, add a [webhook source](https://www.rudderstack.com/docs/sources/event-streams/cloud-apps/webhook-source/)